-Impacts on privacy
+Impacts on Privacy

 ISPs and telecom companies have the capability to store everything that passes to and from your computer over the Internet, and with the implicit permission and support of the U.S. government, can perform surveillance, monitoring and store your private communications.
 The deafness of Congress, the FCC and the FTC to this unwarranted surveillance was a catalyst for Golden Frog to get involved and create encryption and private storage solutions for the consumer.
 The Usenet went encrypted six years ago (Giganews.com).
 Now the Web is spawning pay encryption service providers to protect the retail Internet user.
 The price of freedom on the Web unfortunately has a high price.

 Privacy is not the same as anonymity.
-You can still be a dog, but they will know everything you say while pretending to be a dog.
-And when they decide it is time to chase the dog, they will be able to follow your scent.
+With privacy you can choose your identity.
+If you want to be a dog you can pretend to be a dog, but they [ISPs and telecom companies] will know everything you say while pretending to be a dog.